AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ---

 Generating programs with specific, even simple, types is highly nontrivial.
 It's just the proof synthesis problem where you want to enumerate all proofs (encoding programs) of a given theorem (encoding a type).
-Restricting to certain typing disciplines, such a simple types without intersection types, certain polymorphic typing disciplines, some refinement type disciplines, some disciplines heavily leaning on algebraic data types, and some others, can be searched fairly efficiently, however.
+Restricting to certain typing disciplines, such as simple types without intersection types, certain polymorphic typing disciplines, some refinement type disciplines, some disciplines heavily leaning on algebraic data types, and some others, can be searched fairly efficiently, however.
 The following papers seem particularly relevant;

 - [Type-and-Example-Directed Program Synthesis](https://dl.acm.org/doi/pdf/10.1145/2813885.2738007)
 - [Example-Directed Synthesis: A Type-Theoretic Interpretation](http://www.jfrankle.com/refinements-popl-16.pdf)